Dobiasd/programming-language-subreddits-and-their-choice-of-words/README.md

 ## Word usage

-Now I also divided the number of comments in a subreddit containing a word by the overall subreddit comment count.
+Now I also divided the number of comments in a subreddit containing a chosen word by the overall subreddit comment count.
 Some results like the obsession with abstract concepts by the Haskell people and the consideration of hardware issues by people using C and C++ are not that surprising, but what is up with the third one?

 ![abstract concepts](img/abstract_concepts.png "abstract concepts")